 Let’s be honest.
 You’re never going to fully duplicate the flavor of meat grilled over charcoal, or even cooked on a premium outdoor gas grill, by using an indoor appliance.

 If you choose the right indoor electric grill and get a little creative with your spices or rubs, though, you can come awfully close – and if you close your eyes, you might almost feel the gentle summer breezes and see the kids running around the yard as you chew.

-Skip the introduction for now as I am busy – click the following link to see which indoor grills made it onto the best indoor electric grill top 5 list.
+Take your time and read the indoor electric grill buying guide information just below.
+Alternatively, skip ahead by clicking on the following link, to see which models made it onto the best indoor electric grill top 5 list.